pimcore/pimcore/doc/Development_Documentation/05_Objects/03_Working_with_PHP_API.md

 ```

-Sometimes, by default all unpublished objects are returned event if `setUnpublished` is set to `false`.
+Sometimes, by default all unpublished objects are returned even if `setUnpublished` is set to `false`.
 It is the case when working on the admin side (plug-in for instance).
 You can switch globally the behaviour (it will bypass `setUnpublished` setting), using the following static method:

 ```php